instructure/canvas-planner/README.md

 This project uses [eslint-config-react-app](https://github.com/facebookincubator/create-react-app/tree/master/packages/eslint-config-react-app) for linting JS files.
 Linting is enforced at the build level.
 ESLint errors will cause the build to fail.
+You can run the linter by running `yarn run lint`

 ### Testing